 Secondary schools within Oxfordshire have a named NHS School Health Nurse.
 The aim of the School Nurse is to offer evidence based, accessible, preventative health care for children and young people.
-Our School Health Nurse, Mrs Sue Bolton, works closely with other professionals and school staff to support students to be both physically and emotionally healthy, make informed healthy lifestyle choices, improve physical and emotional health in order that they reach their full potential.
+Our School Health Nurse, Ms Caroline Smith, works closely with other professionals and school staff to support students to be both physically and emotionally healthy, make informed healthy lifestyle choices, improve physical and emotional health in order that they reach their full potential.

 There are regular ‘drop in’ school nursing sessions at lunch and break times where no appointment is needed.
 The School Nurse's availability is displayed on her office door in J2.